Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 ## A list of the most commonly used git commands
 ### Cloning
-Navigate into the folder you want to clone your project into:  `cd /chosen-path/` Then clone it:   `git clone project-URL`
+Navigate into the folder you want to clone your project into:  `cd /chosen-path/`.
+Then clone it:   `git clone project-URL`.
-If you want to do a shallow clone which would only get the recent commit and ignore all of the repos history you can do:   `git clone project-URL --depth=1`
+If you want to do a shallow clone which would only get the recent commit and ignore all of the repos history you can do:
+`git clone project-URL --depth=1`

 ### Checking git status
 Which files have changed, which branch is git using, etc.:   `git status`